Simple Responsive Accordion With Pure CSS (Free Download)

 INFOGRAPHIC CHEAT SHEET

-Pure CSS Accordion (click to enlarge)
+Pure HTML CSS Accordion (click to enlarge)

 THE END